GLOBAL MARKETS-Oil surges to 1 1/2-year high, Fed rate increase looms

 Japan's yen also tends to suffer when oil prices rise, since the country is a major importer.

 The Norwegian crown, Canadian dollar and Russia rouble were the big gainers from the oil deal.
-The rouble rose almost 2 percent against both the dollar and euro as Russia shares, which have rocketed almost 90 percent since January, hit the latest in a string of record highs.
+The rouble rose almost 2 percent against both the dollar and euro.

 Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.5 percent after posting its biggest weekly rise in nearly three months last week.